lbpoland/book/meta/character-ledger.md

 Desire Fulfilment Symbol — A dot and an arrow passing through an open circle into a straight line, representing desire released at the right time.

 Desire Misaligned Symbol — A dot with an arrow piercing a closed circle, representing desire that breaks boundaries and becomes sin (created as a warning but not yet used).

+Character Ledger Additions (Chapter 11)

+Weightiel — Angel of weight and responsibility.
+He carries scales that respond to moral gravity.
+He teaches beings to feel the heaviness of decisions before acting and helps differentiate between heavy and light choices without inducing fear.
+His wings are patterned with shades of grey, representing nuance.
+He is gentle but unyielding in his insistence on discernment.
+First appearance in Chapter 11.

+Scale Motif — A tool introduced by God to teach balance.
+A rod and two baskets illustrate that choices are balanced by multiple small choices.
+Scales appear in shelters and the Library of Sequence as teaching aids and record symbols.

+Weight of Choice Constellation — A new star pattern woven by Asteriel, depicting a choice tree with a decision point star.
+It reminds all beings that choices branch and carry different consequences.
+It becomes a point of reflection and prayer.

+Weight Symbol — Watchers develop a concentric ring symbol, shaded darker in the center, to denote the gravity of a decision.
+Combined with myrrh oil and tremor lines, it helps future readers sense the weight felt at the time.

+Myrrh Scent Marker — Added to heavy decisions in records.
+The resin’s scent conveys the sorrow and healing inherent in weighty choices.

+Scale Element in Records — A tiny scale drawn next to significant decisions, reminding readers of balance and the need for multiple small choices to counterbalance large ones.

+Penemue’s Prayer — Marked first mention of Penemue beginning to pray and feel weight.
+His whispered prayer “My heart is heavy” is recorded as a turning point in his character arc.